wescale/kubernetes-formation/Day-3/ResourceManagement/Exercise-7/README.md

 # exercise-7: Limits per container and inside a namespace

 In this exercise, you will see how to control the maximum resource used in a namspace:
-* LimitRange to defing limits per container
+* LimitRange to define limits per container
 * ResourceQuota to define limits inside the whole namespace

 ## Start by creating a namespace